Script / Screenplay

 (Jon sits.
 Looks up hillside.)

-(Jon) There’s bobcats out there.
+There’s bobcats out there.
 Raccoons.

 Porcupines, Tree squirrels.
 Cougars I suppose.
-An
+An occasional

-that both species must follow to co-exist in this shared mountain forest.
-All I
+must follow to co-exist in this shared mountain forest.
+All I can say is you'll

-can say is you'll never catch me taking a snooze 60 feet up in a pine tree.
+never catch me taking a snooze 60 feet up in a pine tree.
+I’ve seen so many of

-I’ve seen so many of them now, I know what they smell
+them now, I know what they smell like.
+Like

-owner/president of Rockwood Tree Removal.)
+of Rockwood Tree Removal.)

 The BEAR people are on a first name basis

-with a lot of those bears and they really get upset when people plant fruit
+with a lot of those bears and they really get upset when people plant fruit trees

-their apple trees.
-Then poor Oliver gets
+trees.
+Then poor Oliver gets shot and another

 We have a lot more black bears in